 In the Autumn and Spring terms, you take a choice of four modules, including our graduate seminar, where staff offer sessions relating to their current research.
 You then undertake a 8,000-10,000 word dissertation over the summer with supervision from an expert within the department.

-This programme is designed for students who wish to broaden their study of philosophy and make a gradual transition to research.
-It is ideally suited to students with previous philosophical training who would like to widen their knowledge of topics, gain more training in philosophical methodology, and/or narrow down their interests of specialisation in preparation for an MPhil/PhD.
+This Philosophy programme from the University of Kent is ideal for graduates of philosophy or related disciplines who wish to widen their knowledge of topics, gain more training in philosophical methodology, and/or narrow down their interests of specialisation in preparation for a PhD.

 A first or second class honours degree in a relevant subject (or equivalent).

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 The award recognises studying abroad as a positively life changing experience for many students as well as promoting intercultural understanding and tolerance.
 Successful candidates will receive up to £10,000 to be applied toward the cost of tuition fees.